 When it comes to researching ingredients, there is no shortage of websites that discuss them in both a positive and negative light, and I recognize that it can be confusing to decide which source to trust.
 As a skincare formulator, it’s my job to sort through all of this information and review related scientific studies to ensure I’m delivering safe products for my customers.
 Furthermore, I personally study ingredients closely and make this a part of my continuing education so I can stay up-to-date on the latest advancements and findings.

-Common ingredients I currently avoid using in Renée Rouleau products:
+For example, these are some common ingredients I currently avoid using in Renée Rouleau toners:

 *Note: I do have one product in my line that contains methylparaben which I formulated back in 2000 back when methylparaben was commonplace in formulas: Weightless Protection SPF 30.
 This sunscreen is one of our top-selling products because it’s so lightweight and wearable for everyday use.
 It’s perfect for those with breakout-prone and sensitive skin.
 If I removed the methylparaben, the formula would change entirely and wouldn’t feel as great on the skin, which would make our customers really unhappy.
 While Parabens have gotten a bad rap in recent years, the truth is there just isn’t any solid evidence proving that they’re harmful.
 Many people will tell you differently, but true experts will say it is still unknown.
 There is a lot of talk in the chemistry world about bringing them back into cosmetic formulations, because not only is there a lack of valid proof for their unsafety, but they lend formulas stability that is missing from some of the “natural” brands.
 Some of the lesser-studied, Paraben-free alternatives are what have allowed microorganisms to grow in products.